spring-board-b2-hate-speech/group-1/README.md

 - Applies SMOTE for class imbalance.
 - Trains and evaluates Logistic Regression, SVM, and Random Forest models.
 - Saves the best performing model to `best_ml_model.pkl`.

+### 4. Modeling with Deep Learning
+The `deep_learning_models.ipynb` script:
+- Loads the cleaned dataset.
+- Tokenizes and pads the text data.
+- Applies SMOTE for class imbalance.
+- Trains and evaluates LSTM, CNN, and Bidirectional LSTM models.
+- Prints accuracy and classification reports for each model.